Jehan Barbur: Early life

-Music career
+Career

 After graduating from university, Barbur moved to Istanbul to start her professional career.
 When she finally settled in the city, she didn't know any prominent figure in the music market.
 She tried to meet with musicians by going to venues where a number of them had live performances.
 After a two-year search, she started making music with a band.
 She performed in the same venue for four years.
 During her time there, she created a fan base of her own.
 Meanwhile, she started writing lyrics and composing at her home in an amateur studio.
 She eventually met Bülent Ortaçgil with a friend's help.

 After listening to the demos, Bülent Ortaçgil liked the lyrics and composition and said that she should make an album.
 However, Barbur had no intention of making an album initially.
 With Ortaçgil's help and with the support of her musician friends, she started to have a positive view on the idea of preparing an album.
 After a while, with Ortaçgil's suggestion, she signed a contract with the production company Ada Müzik.
 After working at a studio for six months, two thousand copies of her first album, Uyan, were released.
 After its release, a number of its songs, including "Gidersen", "Leyla" and "Neden", became among the Top 10 hits on a number of music channels.

 Barbur later performed songs for the soundtracks of the TV series Asi and Sır Gibi.
 She had a duet with Özgür Çevik on a song made for the TV series Gece Sesleri.
 Barbur also wrote the song "Şermin" for Zuhal Olcay's album Aşk'ın Halleri.